Deepak-Kumar-784/Timberman_Game/README.md

 ## Development Notes

+- You can compile directly from `src/` (creating `a.exe`) or use the VS Code task.
+- If you prefer keeping binaries in `bin/`, compile with `-o ..\bin\timber.exe` and run from `bin/`.
-- The workspace includes a VS Code C++ build task that compiles the currently open file.
-For multi-file builds, consider adding a dedicated task or a simple `Makefile`/CMake later.
+- For multi-file builds, consider adding a dedicated task or `Makefile`/CMake later.
-- Build outputs are kept in `bin/` locally (and typically ignored by git).

 ## License